hardcodes/lmtyas/README.md

     ```

-# Testing
+# Testing the code

 Tests are at the moment far from complete.

-## Testing - prerequisites
+## Testing the code - prerequisites

-- Before some of the tests are executed, a mail dummy mail server and a `glauth` ldap server is started, see section *[Development](#development)*.
+- Before some of the tests are executed, a mail dummy mail server and a `glauth` ldap server are started, see section *[Development](#development)*.
-- A Rsa public and private key with passphrase "12345678901234" are expected to be stored:
+- A Rsa public and private key with passphrase "12345678901234" are expected to exist in the folder `ignore`:
   - `ignore/lmtyas_rsa_private.key`
   - `ignore/lmtyas_rsa_public.key`

   See section *[Security - Data Encryption - RSA Keys](#security---data-encryption---rsa-keys)* how to create them.

-## Testing - running
+## Testing the code - run tests

  To run the tests, enter